Disalfarm attains capacity, productivity and oversight with the automation in distinct phases of its traditional warehouse

 Communicating with the software

 From the beginning, Disalfarm had a powerful warehouse management system (WMS) that adapted to its operational needs.
 Continuing to use this system was a must for managing the entire warehouse.
-For that reason, only the standard Mecalux control program needed to be implemented.
+For that reason, only the standard Interlake Mecalux control program needed to be implemented.

 Namely, the Galileo Control System would perform all the movements inside the warehouse.
-Mecalux also developed a communication interface meaning both systems share information properly, as well as an intermediate management layer to avoid inconsistencies in orders of reserve products and location occupancy.
+IMecalux also developed a communication interface meaning both systems share information properly, as well as an intermediate management layer to avoid inconsistencies in orders of reserve products and location occupancy.

 Advantages for Disalfarm